nextcloud/documentation/developer_manual/tutorial.rst

   <?php
   $this->create('yourappname_routename', '/myurl/{value}')->post()->action(
       function($params){
-          callAjaxController('MyController', 'methodName', $params);
+          callController('MyController', 'methodName', $params);
       }
   );
   ?>

-.. warning:: Dont forget to use callAjaxController() for Ajax requests!
-The function turns on CSRF checks by default

-If you want to disable/enable security checks or simply swap stuff in the container, you can do it by passing a container as the fourth parameter of **callController** or callAjaxController.
+If you want to replace values in the container, you can do it by passing a container as the fourth parameter of **callController**.

-The following example turns off the CSRF check for callAjaxController (but runs all the other checks, see :file:`lib/security.php`)

 .. code-block:: php